postgres/postgres/contrib/pg_tde/documentation/docs/wal-encryption.md

         * `provider-name` is the name you define for the key provider
         * `url` is the URL of the Vault server
         * `mount` is the mount point where the keyring should store the keys
-        * `secret_token` is an access token with read and write access to the above mount point
+        * `secret_token_path` is a path to the file that contains an access token with read and write access to the above mount point
         * [optional] `ca_path` is the path of the CA file used for SSL verification

     === "With keyring file"